St Johns Church Arrowtown is a congregation of the Wakatipu Community Presbyterian Church located on the corner of Durham and Berkshire Streets.

 Please read our marriage and weddings policy as found by clicking this link.

-A recent addition to St John’s is the church community hall available for hire with seating for up to 200 people.
+A 2011 addition to St John’s is the church community hall available for hire with seating for up to 200 people.
 The hall features high standard audio-visual equipment, central heating, fully equipped kitchen.

 Toilet facilities include wheelchair toilet and baby change table.

-Existing old buildings include restored and well heated church, meeting room and office.
-Video and sound link from church to hall.
+Existing old buildings include restored and well-heated church, meeting room and office.
+Video and sound link from church to the hall.

 The stone church (cat 2 NZHPT) was built in 1873, designed by F.W.
 Burwell and built with the assistance of Chinese labourers, as the gold rush was over.
 The thick (500mm) walls were built straight on top of the ground, and it wasn’t until 1995 that a concrete foundation 1 metre deep, was poured under the outside half of each of the external walls.
 This was done to stabilize the building and to prevent the roots of the two Sequoiadendron Giganteum (Wellingtonia) trees that frame the entrance, from eventually destroying the church.
 This appears to have been successful.
 The trees were planted circa 1880.
 The wooden vestry and bedroom (now office) were added in 1880.
 A bedroom, (unique in NZ we believe) because the minister would sleep overnight on Saturday, after riding his horse from Queenstown to Arrowtown, before taking the service on Sunday and then riding home again.
 It was also used, in the early days, as living quarters for student ministers assisting in the parish over summer.